 Shell Lake Arts Center Alumni

-Over 40,000 students have come through the doors of the Shell Lake Arts Center, some for their very first time away from home and others for their fifth year of camp.
-Alumni of the Shell Lake Arts Center often describe their experience as life-changing, and a stepping stone to their careers in music.
+Thousands of students have come through the doors of the Shell Lake Arts Center, some for their very first time away from home and others for their fifth year of camp.
+Alumni of the Shell Lake Arts Center often describe their experience as life-changing and a stepping stone to their careers in music.
 Among these legends are Byron Stripling, Geoff Keezer, Bill Evans, Pat Mallinger, Lyle Mays, and many more.
 They have performed with Frank Sinatra, Ray Charles, Doc Severinsen, the Jacksons… the list goes on!